-At March 31, 2016, we had cash, cash equivalents and marketable securities of \$11.0 million compared to \$13.3 million of cash, cash equivalents and marketable securities at December 31, 2015.
-We have a \$2.5 million compensating balance requirement at March 31, 2016 under our term loan from Oxford Finance LLC.
-Excluding the compensating balance requirement, the Company had unrestricted working capital of 4.7 million at March 31, 2016 compared to unrestricted working capital of \$8.4 million at December 31, 2015.
-We had an accumulated deficit of approximately \$370.7 million and \$367.3 million at March 31, 2016 and December 31, 2015, respectively.
-We had a loss from operations of \$3.1 million and a net loss of \$3.4 million for the three months ended March 31, 2016, compared to income from operations of \$1.5 million and net income of \$1.2 million for the three months ended March 31, 2015.
-As of April 30, 2016, our unrestricted cash, cash equivalents and marketable (after deduction of a \$2.5 million compensating balance requirement under our term loan with Oxford) was \$7.7 million.
+At June 30, 2016, we had cash, cash equivalents and marketable securities of \$6.8 million compared to \$13.3 million of cash, cash equivalents and marketable securities at December 31, 2015.
+Under our term loan with Oxford Finance LLC, we are required to maintain a \$2.5 million compensating balance until the principal balance of the loan is reduced below \$5.0 million, which is projected to occur in April 2017.
+Giving effect to our term loan compensating balance requirement, the Company had unrestricted working capital of \$1.2 million at June 30, 2016 compared to unrestricted working capital of \$8.4 million at December 31, 2015.
+We had an accumulated deficit of approximately \$374.0 million and \$367.3 million at June 30, 2016 and December 31, 2015, respectively.
+We had a loss from operations of \$6.2 million and a net loss of \$6.7 million for the six months ended June 30, 2016, compared to a net loss from operations of \$0.9 million and net loss of \$1.4 million for the six months ended June 30, 2015.
+As of August 5, 2016, our unrestricted cash, cash equivalents and marketable securities was \$3.4 million (after deduction of the \$2.5 million compensating balance requirement under our term loan with Oxford).

-We estimate that our unrestricted cash, cash equivalents and marketable securities, milestone and royalty payments, if any, that may be made under the Egalet Agreement and the Bayer Agreement, and revenues from our commercialization of our Nexafed products will be sufficient to fund our continuing operations through the first quarter of 2017.
+We estimate that our unrestricted cash, cash equivalents and marketable securities, milestone and royalty payments, if any, that may be made under the Egalet Agreement and the Bayer Agreement, and revenues from our commercialization of our Nexafed products will be sufficient to fund our continuing operations through November 2016 while maintaining compliance with the \$2.5 million compensating balance requirement under our term loan with Oxford Finance LLC.
 Moreover, our cash requirements for operating activities may increase in the future as we continue to conduct pre-clinical studies and clinical trials for our product candidates, maintain, defend, and expand the scope of our intellectual property, hire additional personnel, commercialize our Nexafed products, or invest in other areas, thereby accelerating the date at which we may exhaust our funding resources.
-To fund further operations and product development activities beyond the first quarter of 2017, we must raise additional financing or enter into license or collaboration agreements with third parties relating to our technologies.
-No assurance can be given that we will be successful in obtaining any such financing or in securing license or collaboration agreements with third parties on acceptable terms, if at all, or if secured, that such financing or license or collaboration agreements will provide payments to the Company sufficient to fund continued operations.
+To fund further operations and product development activities beyond November 2016, we must raise additional financing or enter into license or collaboration agreements with third parties relating to our technologies.
+No assurance can be given that we will be successful in obtaining any such financing or in securing license or collaboration agreements with third parties on acceptable terms, if at all, or if secured, that such financing or license or collaboration agreements, the Company sufficient to fund continued operations.
 In the absence of such financing or third-party license or collaboration agreements, the Company will be required to scale back or terminate operations and/or seek protection under applicable bankruptcy laws.
 An extended delay or cessation of the Company's continuing product development efforts will have a material adverse effect on the Company's financial condition and results of operations.